boltops-tools/cody/lib/template/top/README.md

 # Cody Files

-The files in folder are used by cody to build AWS CodeBuild projects.
-For more info, check out the [cody docs](https://cody.run).
-Here's a quick start.
+The files in folder are used by cody for AWS CodeBuild projects.
+For more info: [Cody Docs](https://cody.run)

 ## Deploy CodeBuild Project

 To deploy the CodeBuild project.
-IE: Ereate or update the CloudFormation stack.
+IE: Create or update the CloudFormation stack.

 Main services:

-    cody deploy demo
+    cody up demo

 If you have multiple codebuild projects associated with the same repo, you can use the `--type` option.
 Example:

-    cody deploy demo --type deploy
+    cody up demo --type deploy

 ## Start a Deploy